forlilab/Ringtail/docs/source/installation.rst

 .. _envsetup:
 Setting up your environment
 **************************
-To set up your environment use for example `conda <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_ or `micromamba <https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html>`_, and ensure the python version is 3.9, 3.10, 3.11, or 3.12 (Ringtail 2.0 has not been tested for other versions).
+To set up your environment use for example `conda <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_ or `micromamba <https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html>`_, and ensure the python version is 3.9, 3.10, or 3.11.

 .. code-block:: bash

-    $ conda create -n ringtail python=3.10
+    $ conda create -n ringtail python=3.11
     $ conda activate ringtail

 You can install packages from PyPi as well as other channels like ``conda-forge`` in your environment.
 To use PyPi/pip, you may have to first install it in your environment (especially for lightweight environment managers like micromamba).